 We also pay attention to the thematic review of the articles of art historians.
-Analysing 6965 articles published in the period from 1991 to 2015 in Frieze, the leading art magazine, we found, that, despite the evolution in the field of contemporary art - for example, the "social turn" in which contemporary art begins to pay more attention to social forms and content - the prevalence of certain themes in contemporary art has hardly changed in the past 25 years.
+Analysing 6965 articles published in the period from 1991 to 2015 in Frieze, the leading art magazine, we find many topics that characterize the professional discourse on contemporary art.
+Our analysis shows that, despite the evolution in the field of contemporary art - for example, the "social turn" in which contemporary art begins to pay more attention to social forms and content - the prevalence of certain themes in contemporary art has hardly changed in the past 25 years.
 There is a necessity for a new vision of the art criticism (Roose, Roose, & Daenekindt, 2018).
-Only now some scientists noted, that energy and frequency and vibration of art became an innovative source in teaching arts (Heiba, Al-Yahyai, Mansour, & Al-Amri, 2019).